argyrisp/compute-sales/README.md

 # compute-sales
-Basic file opener and text parser script for computing sales.
+Basic file opener and text parser script for computing sales based on receipts.